splunk/observability-workshop/content/en/other/synthetics-scripting/2-api-test/3-authentication-request.md

 - **Extract** from **Response body** **JSON** **$.access_token** **as** **access_token**.

-This will parse the JSON payload that is received from the Spotify API and extract the access token and store it as a custom variable.
+This will parse the JSON payload that is received from the Spotify API, extract the access token and store it as a custom variable.

 ![Add payload token](../../img/add-payload-token.png)